sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(totalPrice).toBe(58) -->

-Here, we’re calculating the total price of all items in a shopping cart.
 This code is okay, but I’d split it into two steps: calculating a sum for the desired quantity of each item, and then calculating a sum of all items:

 ```js
 const cart = [